20 Classroom Management Strategies and Techniques [+ Downloadable List]

 Paper airplanes fly across the room.
 Students race between desks.
 You can’t get a word in, as they yell over you.

-Unfortunately, 2006 research indicates that teachers overwhelmingly report lack of professional development support in improving classroom management.
-Despite this unideal situation, there are straightforward approaches you can implement by yourself.
-These approaches can enhance prosocial student behavior and academic engagement, establishing an orderly environment.
+Unfortunately, a 2019 report indicates that teachers overwhelmingly report a lack of professional development support in improving classroom management.
+Despite this unideal situation, there are straightforward and effective classroom management approaches you can implement by yourself.
+These approaches can enhance prosocial student behavior and academic engagement, establishing an orderly learning environment.

 Available as a downloadable list to keep at your desk, below are 20 research-backed classroom management strategies and techniques.